FredKSchott/pika-pack-builders/README.md

 This repo contains the official build plugins for @pika/pack.

-- **Write your own plugin!** @pika/pack can load local builders by relative path directly from your repo.
-Check out an existing builder for ideas and then feel free to use one as a starter template for your own.
+- **Write your own plugin!** @pika/pack can load build plugins from package name & relative path.
+Check out [this GitHub template](https://github.com/kevinpollet/pika-pack-plugin-template) or any of the existing build plugins to get started writing your own!
 - **Publish & Share your plugin!** These official builders are just the start.
 Create a PR to add your community plugin to this list!

 ## Official Plugins